 Step 2: Calculate Your Income and Expenses

-After you determine your financial goals, you can implement a plan for reaching them.
-To do this, you need to determine your income and your expenses.
-Most people budget on a monthly basis because most bills follow a monthly schedule.
+After you determine your financial goals, you need a plan for reaching them.
+To do this, you need to evaluate your income and your expenses.
+Most people budget monthly because most bills follow a monthly schedule.

 Start by making a list of your monthly income sources, including your salary (after taxes), any bonuses you incur on a regular basis, and child support or alimony payments.
 If you don’t know the exact amount, you can use an estimate.
 Once you have your numbers, add them up.
 The total is your monthly income.